Protecting Your Trade Secrets Through Litigation

 - Customer lists

 The only difference between two competing companies might be secrets one company knows and the other does not.
 For major brands, it is possible that millions of dollars in sales ride on the protection of unique processes and procedures.
-If that trade secret is stolen, its owner could lose substantial sales and profits or see its brand damaged by the inferior practices of unscrupulous competitors.
+If that trade secret is stolen, its owner could lose substantial sales and profits, or see its brand damaged by the inferior practices of unscrupulous competitors.

 Protecting Trade Secrets

 Unlike patents, trademarks, and copyrights, trade secrets are not registered with any government office.
-All you have to do to enjoy protection of your trade secrets is to take reasonable precautions to protect the confidentiality of your trade secrets.
-This might mean locking the trade secrets in a vault or password protecting any computers where that valuable data is stored.
+All you must do to enjoy protection of your trade secrets is to take reasonable precautions to protect the confidentiality of your trade secrets.
+This might mean locking the trade secrets in a vault, or password protecting any computers where that valuable data is stored.
 Non-disclosure and non-compete agreements can help enforce confidentiality by employees and others who know your trade secrets, but these agreements must be carefully worded with reasonable terms.

 While IP protections enable California companies to thrive and strengthen their brands, defending IP rights and enforcing IP protections can be extremely difficult.
 Since each instance of infringement can be subject to legal interpretation and opinion, it is extremely advantageous to hire a law firm, like Klein & Wilson, with experience prosecuting trade secrets cases.
 Attorneys Gerald A. Klein, Mark B. Wilson, and Michael S. LeBoff are experienced IP trial lawyers who understand the fine points of IP law and how to win trade secrets cases before judges and juries.